Concept testing

 Resonance, dissent, and the objection you'd have missed

-Present the concept — a feature spec, a landing page, a name, a packaging mock — and run the session.
-When someone hesitates, probe the way a good moderator would: ask the follow-up, surface the real objection, and watch where the room agrees and where it splits.
-The synthesis hands you a resonance score, the dissent worth taking seriously, and the exact phrases people reached for.
+The future facilitator bot could present the concept — a feature spec, a landing page, a name, or a packaging mock — and explore the reactions.
+When someone hesitates, it could ask the follow-up, surface the real objection, and show where the room agrees or splits.
+The planned synthesis would provide a resonance score, dissent worth taking seriously, and the exact phrases people reached for.

 That language is the part you can't get from a survey scale.
-It tells you whether a concept dies on the name, the price, or the premise — and gives you the words to fix it before a single dollar of media spend rides on it.
+It could show whether a concept dies on the name, the price, or the premise, and give an organization words to fix it before media spend rides on it.

 0.64 resonance